RunOrg/RunOrg/apidoc/user.md

  - If there is currently no contact on the site with the e-mail address bound to the Persona account, one is created.
 The `choose` parameter is ignored.
- - If there is one, it is promoted to an avatar, and a [token](token.md) for that avatar is returned.
+ - If there is one, it is promoted to an user, and a [token](token.md) for that user is returned.
 The `choose` parameter is ignored.
- - If there is more than one, and the `choose` parameter is one of them, then that contact is promoted to avatar and a [token](token.md) for it is returned.
+ - If there is more than one, and the `choose` parameter is one of them, then that contact is promoted to user and a [token](token.md) for it is returned.
  - Otherwise, a list of all matching contacts (and their [mini-profiles](contact.md#mini-profile) is returned.

-On successful authentication, the identifier and [mini-profile](contact.md#mini-profile) of the authenticated avatar are returned as well.
+On successful authentication, the identifier and [mini-profile](contact.md#mini-profile) of the authenticated user are returned as well.